 You’ve probably heard the numbers on Americans’ vacation habits.
 They’re not pretty.

-In the never-ending quest to work harder (or at least work more days) than the rest of the world, Americans have overlooked a very important fact: People do better at work if they take more vacations from work.
+In the never‑ending quest to work harder (or at least more days) than the rest of the world, many workers overlook an important fact: people actually perform better at work when they take more time off.
+There’s a large body of research – not just from Generali Global Assistance but from academic sources – supporting these findings.

 Celebrate National Plan for Vacation Day by Using All Your Vacation Time